You Want What’s Best

 House Sitter’s Expectations

-Now on the other hand, house sitters also have a set of expectations, which should be carefully laid in front of the homeowner during the agreement process.
+House sitters also have a set of expectations.
+These should be carefully laid in front of the homeowner during the agreement process.

 - House sitter expects the homeowner to give them complete information about their pet, their eating habits, if they have any allergies, about their temperament and how they like to be handled.

-- House sitter expects the homeowner to provide them with proper living accommodation in the house, with a bedroom, proper space for hanging clothes and a space to carry out their day-to-day activities.
+- A professional sitters expects the homeowner to provide them with proper living accommodation in the house, with a bedroom, proper space for hanging clothes and a space to carry out their day-to-day activities.

 - House sitter expects the house to be in a clean and tidy state without any risk factors involved.
 They don’t expect to see any plumbing issues, leakages, infestations or any kind of damages.